roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 #### Comprehensions

 Often we need to keep data from collection **unmodified**, but just to change its output format.
 For example, we may have a plain list of JSON strings and we need to convert them to the list of dicts.
-In such cases, there are no side effects to the data itself, we just converting **one collection into another**.
+In such cases, there are no side effects to the data itself, we just convert **one collection into another**.
 Python has brilliant constructions called list/dict/set comprehensions that are designed to be helpful here:

 ```python
 raw_orders: list[str] = ["{...}", "{...}", "{...}"]  # each item is a JSON string that contains order information